camunda/camunda-docs-manual/content/user-guide/process-engine/the-job-executor.md

 * it is not locked, meaning that the value in the `LOCK_EXP_TIME_` column is in the past
 * its retries have not been depleted, meaning that the value in the `RETRIES_` column is greater than zero.

-In addition, the process engine has a concept of suspending a process definition and a process instance.
-A job is only acquirable if neither the corresponding process instance nor the corresponding process definition are suspended.
+In addition, the process engine has a concept of job suspension.
+For example, a job gets suspended when the process instance it belongs gets suspended.
+A job is only acquirable if it is not suspended.

 ## The Two Phases of Job Acquisition